+Sec.
+25. Chapter 446 of NRS is hereby amended by adding thereto a new section to read as follows:

+- 1. A local board of health in a county whose population is 100,000 or more or a city in a county whose population is 100,000 or more shall adopt regulations pursuant to NRS 446.940 for sidewalk vendors of food which must, without limitation: - (a) Provide for a person applying for a permit for sidewalk vending to pay any fees required by the local board of health using a payment plan; and - (b) Establish procedures for a person seeking to operate as a sidewalk vendor who does not have a drivers' license or identification card issued by this State or another State, the District of Columbia or any territory of the United States to obtain any certification required by the local board of health as a food handler. - 2.
+As used in this section: - (a) "Roaming sidewalk vendor" means a sidewalk vendor who moves from place to place and stops only to sell food. - (b) "Sidewalk vendor" means a person who sells food upon a public sidewalk or other pedestrian path from a nonmotorized conveyance, including, without limitation, a pushcart, stand, display, pedal-driven cart, wagon, showcase or rack.
+This term includes a roaming sidewalk vendor and a stationary sidewalk vendor. - (c) "Stationary sidewalk vendor" means a sidewalk vendor who sells food from a fixed location. - Sec.
+26. Any ordinance, regulation or rule of a county or city which conflicts with the provisions of this act is void and unenforceable.

 - Sec.
-25. Chapter 446 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
-A local board of health in a county whose population is 100,000 or more or a city in a county whose population is 100,000 or more shall adopt regulations pursuant to NRS 446.940 for regulating sidewalk vendors of food which must, without limitation: - (a) Establish a process for a person to apply to the local board of health for a permit, license or other authorization to operate as a sidewalk vendor;

-(b) Provide for a person applying for a permit, license or other authorization for sidewalk vending to pay any fees required by the local board of health using a payment plan; and

-(c) Establish procedures for a person seeking to operate as a sidewalk vendor who does not have a drivers' license or identification card issued by this State or another State, the District of Columbia or any territory of the United States to obtain any certification required by the local board of health as a food handler.

-As used in this section: 2.

-- (a) "Roaming sidewalk vendor" means a sidewalk vendor who moves from place to place and stops only to sell food. - (b) "Sidewalk vendor" means a person who sells food upon a public sidewalk or other pedestrian path from a nonmotorized conveyance, including, without limitation, a pushcart, stand, display, pedal-driven cart, wagon, showcase or rack.
-This term includes a roaming sidewalk vendor and a stationary sidewalk vendor. - (c) "Stationary sidewalk vendor" means a sidewalk vendor who sells food from a fixed location. - Sec.
-26. Any ordinance, regulation or rule of a county or city which conflicts with the provisions of this act is void and unenforceable. - Sec.
-26.5.
-Each local board of health in a county whose population is 100,000 or more and local board of health of a city in a county whose population is 100,000 or more shall adopt the regulations required by section 25 of this act on or before January 1, 2024. - Sec.
-27. 1 The provisions of sections 2 to 11, inclusive, and inclusive, of this act apply to any pending criminal proceeding for a violation of an ordinance regulating the act of sidewalk vending.
+27. 1.
+The provisions of sections 2 to 11, inclusive, and 15 to 24, inclusive, of this act apply to any pending criminal proceeding for a violation of an ordinance regulating the act of sidewalk vending.
 All pending criminal proceedings for a violation of such an ordinance or regulation shall be dismissed.
-Any person who is currently serving or who has completed a sentence, or who is subject to criminal fine, for a conviction for the act of sidewalk vending, whether by trial by open or negotiated plea, who would not have been guilty of that offense under the provisions of sections 2 to 11, inclusive, and 15 to 24, inclusive, of this act may petition for dismissal of the sentence, fine or conviction. - 2.
-Nothing in this section is intended to diminish or abrogate: - (a) Any rights or remedies otherwise available to a petitioner; or - (b) The finality of judgements in any case that does not fall provisions of sections 2 to 11, inclusive, and 15 to 24, inclusive, of this act.
-(Deleted by amendment.) - Sec.
-27.5.
-The amendatory provisions of this section and sections 2 to 11, inclusive, and 16 to 26.5, inclusive, of this act are not severable.
-If any provision of this section or sections 2 to 11, inclusive, or 16 to 26.5, inclusive, of this act, or any application thereof to any person, thing or circumstance is held invalid, the other provisions of this section and sections 2 to 11, inclusive, and 16 to 26.5, inclusive, of this act become ineffective.
+Any person who is currently serving or who has completed a sentence, or who is subject to a criminal fine, for a conviction for the act of sidewalk vending, whether by trial or by open or negotiated plea, who would not have been guilty of that offense under the provisions of sections 2 to 11, inclusive, and 15 to 24, inclusive, of this act may petition for dismissal of the sentence, fine or conviction. - 2.
+Nothing in this section is intended to diminish or abrogate: - (a) Any rights or remedies otherwise available to a petitioner; or - (b) The finality of judgements in any case that does not fall within the provisions of sections 2 to 11, inclusive, and 15 to 24, inclusive, of this act. - Sec.
+28. The provisions of subsection 1 of NRS 218D.380 do not apply to any provision of this act which adds or revises a requirement to submit a report to the Legislature. - Sec.
+29. 1.
+This section and sections 26, 27 and 28 of this act become effective upon passage and approval. - 2.
+Sections 12, 13 and 14 of this act become effective: - (a) Upon passage and approval for the purpose of appointing members of the Task Force on Safe Sidewalk Vending and performing any other preparatory administrative tasks to carry out the provisions of sections 12, 13 and 14 of this act; and - (b) On January 1, 2024, for all other purposes. - 3.
+Sections 1 to 11, inclusive, and 15 to 25, inclusive, of this act become effective on January 1, 2024.